equinor/radix-operator/README.md

 This file/directory should NOT be edited.

-If you wish more in-depth information, [read this](https://blog.openshift.com/kubernetes-deep-dive-code-generation-customresources/)

-### Generate Helm chart templates for CRDs

-CRD yaml files are generated with [controller-gen(https://pkg.go.dev/sigs.k8s.io/controller-tools/cmd/controller-gen)
+CRD yaml files are generated with [controller-gen(https://pkg.go.dev/sigs.k8s.io/controller-tools/cmd/controller-gen), and are stored in the `charts/radix-operator/templates` directory

-Generate/refresh CRD template files whenever you make changes to any of the types in `pkg/apis/radix/v1/`.
+Generate CRD yaml files whenever you make changes to any of the types in `pkg/apis/radix/v1/`.
-Currently, only the CRD for RadixBatch is automatically generated.
+Currently, only the CRD for RadixBatch is generated.
 ```shell
 make crds
 ```

+If you wish more in-depth information, [read this](https://blog.openshift.com/kubernetes-deep-dive-code-generation-customresources/)

 ## Security Principle